 Eligibility

-• An undergraduate degree
+- An undergraduate degree

-• A Masters degree
+- A Masters degree

-• A PhD degree.
+- A PhD degree

-Students who work towards one of the above qualifications but don't achieve the full degree, for example studying towards a Masters degree but being awarded a PG Diploma/Certificate, are not eligible for the Graduate route visa.
-For details on the full list of relevant qualifications please see here
+Important note: Students who work towards one of the above qualifications but don't achieve the full degree, for example, studying towards a Masters degree but being awarded a PG Diploma/Certificate, are not eligible for the Graduate Route visa.

-You can only hold the graduate route visa once.
+You can only hold the Graduate Route visa once.
 You can not previously have held a Tier 4 Doctorate Extension Scheme visa.

 When and how to apply

-You must apply online for a Graduate visa through the UK government website.
+You must apply online for a Graduate Route visa through the UK government website.
 You must apply inside the UK before your current visa expires.
 Applications can take up to 8 weeks to process and you must remain in the UK during this time.
 There is no option for a priority service.

-You do not need to have received a decision on your application before your visa expires, you will remain in the UK legally until the Home Office make a decision on your application as long as you apply before your visa expires.
+You do not need to have received a decision on your application before your visa expires, you will remain in the UK legally until the Home Office make a decision on your application as long as you apply before your current visa expires.

 Documents you need